 Also, put your computer monitor in the best position.
 At minimum, it should be at arm’s length away (around 20-24 inches) from your eyes.
 When looking straight ahead, your eyes should align with the top of the monitor.
 In general, you want your eyes looking downward instead of upward.

 Screen brightness matters.
 When in doubt, brighter is better.
 A brighter screen causes your pupils to constrict, which increases focal range and allows your eyes to focus on the screen with less effort.
-Large text is preferable to small text, whenever possible.
+See our guide on how to adjust brightness in Windows to change yours.
+Also, large text is preferable to small text, whenever possible.

 Consider buying a pair of computer glasses.
 Computer glasses are like reading glasses in that you only wear them when using a computer, but they’re meant to make focusing easier and require less effort.